ChunkyMonkey00/javascriptWatchers/README.md

 - `options`: An object containing the following properties:
  - `condition` (function or array of functions): A function or an array of functions defining the conditions for triggering the callback.
  - `callback` (function): A function to execute when all conditions are met.
  - `variable` (optional): The variable to watch.
-If not provided, the watcher will observe the default variable created by `cwv`.
+If not provided, the watcher will observe all variables created by `cwv`.
  - `watchersArray` (optional): An array to store the created watchers.
 Defaults to a global array if not provided.
  - `removeSelf` (optional): (number) The amount of triggers the watcher should perform before removing itself.
 Defaults to none.